Code-Victor/aiema/README.md

 # AIEMA Mobile App

-The Official Repository of the Exam Crush Mobile App.
+The Official Repository of the AIEMA Mobile App.

 > Built with [Expo](https://expo.dev/)